zpeng11/JupyterNotebookOnARC/README.md

 Please look into [JupyterOnARC.slurm](./JupyterOnARC.slurm) file and make your own change.

 You may change computing resources you wish to reserve, or add more environmental set up before starting the Jupyter Notebook.

-You should keep in mind that the Jupyter Notebook server only servive within your reserve time.
+You should keep in mind that the Jupyter Notebook server only servives within your reserve time.

+If having safety concern, you can change the `NotebookApp.token` and `NotebookApp.password` startup options in the Jupter Notebook.
 ## Useful tool
 `jupyter nbconvert --to script notebook.ipynb` is a useful command line tool to convert your Jupyter Notebook to Python script.
 It will be useful if you wish to run your code in a non-interactive way.